Healthy Gingerbread Granola With Olive Oil

 • Pour the mixture into the bowl with the oats and stir to combine completely.
 Transfer to the prepared baking sheet and spread evenly.

-• Bake for 25 minutes, remove from the oven and stir to rotate granola.
-Bake again for 20 minutes or until the oats look dark golden brown.
+• Bake for 20 minutes, remove from the oven and stir to rotate granola.
+Bake again for 20 to 25 minutes or until the oats look dark golden brown.
 Let cool completely on the baking sheet.
+Then break up into clusters.

 • Store in an airtight container for up to 1 month.